elycruz/walrs/inputfilter/DESIGN.md

 ### General

 - Do function references need to be wrapped in `Arc<...>` to be shared across threads safely?
-Yes.
+No - If the owning struct is itself wrapped in `Arc<...>` then all members that can satisfy `Send + Sync` automatically become shareable (across threads) .

 ### `Cow<T>` vs `&T` vs `T` in `validate` method calls